hxf31891/react-use-window-sizes/README.md

-# useWindowSize - a custom React hook
+# useWindowSizes - a custom React hook
 A lightweight package to easily track window width & height in React.js

 Comes in handy for responsize design and animations